 Please review the information below prior to departing on this vacation.
 We reserve the right for our Program Directors to modify participation, or in some circumstances send travelers home if their limitations are impacting the group's experience.

 GROUP SIZE

-This trip has a group size of 38-45 travelers (with approximately 3 groups onboard) each with a local Program Director exclusive to Grand Circle
+• This trip has a group size of 38-45 travelers; 3 groups will be onboard, each with its own local Program Director exclusive to Grand Circle

 PACING